 If you are looking for a cheap, high quality set of knifes, I recommend The Forever Sharp Set.

 The most important part of the knife when slicing your meat is making sure that the blade is sharp.
 You can purchase a knife sharpener at a cooking store, online, or a DIY hardware store.

 After you get your sharp knife ready, it is time to start the slicing process.

 First, prepare your cutting area by getting you cutting board and putting it on top of a wet towel.
 Laying the cutting board on top of the towel while slicing your brisket will keep the cutting board from moving around.
 You should choose a cutting board with a gully in it that will allow any juices to run off.

 Then, take your cooked meat, place it on the cutting board and remove any excess fat of it.

 Usually, a brisket has two functioning types of fat in it.
-The marbling fat that lies within the point of the brisket and the excess fat that lays across the entire brisket when it’s cooking.
+The marbling fat that lies within the point of the brisket and the excess fat that lays across the whole brisket when it’s cooking.
 This fat will just slide right off with a little help from you.